egilpaulsen/AR-FaceTracking-Reference/README.md

 5. Add to the Head object a SkinnedMeshRenderer component.
 Add your fbxmesh containing the blendshapes.
 See already existing examples for reference.

 6. Your blendshapes have to have the same prefix as one of the other meshes in the scene in order to make the animations work.
-See the HumanReference head for comparison.
+See the HumanReference head for comparison and use their animator controllers.

 ## Preferred blendshape naming